SnailBones/forage-abq/public/assets/bassia/about.md

 Alternatively, break up the long strings of fiber by running it through a blender.
 This makes for a delicious saag paneer, or use it any way you'd use blended spinach.

-Kochia is widespread and easy to find!
-It can be found in the bosque, gardens, empty lots and alleyways.
-It prefers disturbed soil and is often found growing with [tumbleweeds](salsola), goatheads and seasonally swapping places with [samara ratha](sisybrium).
+Kochia is widespread and easy to find.
+It grows in the bosque, gardens, empty lots and alleyways.
+It prefers disturbed soil and is often found growing with [tumbleweeds](salsola) and goatheads and seasonally swapping places with [samara ratha](sisybrium).

 Kochia is easily confused with our native purple aster (Dieteria canescens), especially when small.
 Look closely at leaf margins to differentiate them.
 Kochia leaves are also slightly fuzzy.